As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 When it comes to warning signs, cars will either have a battery warning light or a check engine light appear on the dashboard when its battery needs servicing.
 Although, it’s recommended to get your battery checked in a yearly car service.

 If you’d like to inspect further, the majority of batteries have a State of Charge Indicator on top of them which reveals the condition of the battery.
-Or using a voltmeter, the battery should have an SG reading above 1.240 and a stabilized voltage above 12.5 volts.
+Or using a voltmeter like this one, the battery should have an SG reading above 1.240 and a stabilized voltage above 12.5 volts.

 Get a yearly service